List of music considered the worst: 2010s–2020s

+Harrison Brocklehurst wrote for The Tab that it had "cursed" lyrics and deserved to be mocked, but that it was 'stuck in his head'.
+Referencing the vocals' loud delivery, he claimed the song was "honestly one of the loudest things ever put to record", continuing, "Can you say put to record actually, when it's clearly been made by AI?
+Probably not."
+Kotaku writer Kenneth Shepard criticized it as "one of the most ostentatious, dramatic pieces of 'music' I've ever heard".
+The Mary Sues Braden Bjella said it was low quality in both its writing and production, and a writer for Al Bawaba said its lyrics were "uninspired" and its vocals "robotic".
+Paste listed it as the worst song of 2025, describing it as "a computer guessing what a 'serious' song sounds like after being force-fed a slurry of megachurch anthems, right-wing martyr fantasies, and PragerU comment sections".

 Others

 In 1953, following the success of Harry Kari's "Yes, Sir...," Tony Burrello and Tom Murray, bitter that their more serious music was struggling to find an audience without success, decided to launch Horrible Records to intentionally record the worst music possible.
 The label recorded one single, "There's a New Sound" by Burrello, B-sided by "Fish", sung by former silent film actress Leona Anderson.

 In 1997, artists Komar and Melamid and composer Dave Soldier released "The Most Unwanted Song," designed after surveying 500 people to determine the most annoying lyrical and musical elements.
 These elements included bagpipes, cowboy music, an opera singer rapping and a children's choir that urged listeners to go shopping at Walmart.
 As described by the online service UbuWeb, "The most unwanted music is over 25 minutes long, veers wildly between loud and quiet sections, between fast and slow tempos... with each dichotomy presented in abrupt transition."
 The conceptual artists also recorded "The Most Wanted Song", a love song designed based on survey results to feature the most popular subject and instrumentation.
 Both tracks include, as an in-joke, references to philosopher Ludwig Wittgenstein.

 Classical music media has run fewer "worst-ever" lists than have been produced for pop music, either for composers or individual pieces.
 There have been articles on the worst recorded versions (including those of Florence Foster Jenkins) and the worst classical album covers.

-The worst song to appear in a film is annually awarded the Golden Raspberry Award for Worst Original Song.
-This "award" was given from the ceremony's inception in 1980 until 1999 and resurfaced in 2002.
-It parodies the Academy Award for Best Original Song.

 Some publications have compiled lists of the "worst" music videos ever.
 Album cover artwork has also been subject to "all-time worst" lists.
 Individual tastes can vary widely such that very little consensus can be achieved.
 For example, the winning song in a CNN email poll received less than five percent of the total votes cast.